FREQUENTLY ASKED QUESTIONS

 What determines the amount of the scholarship at University of Maryland College Park?

 It is based on financial need and merit.
-Submitting a Federal Application for Free Student Aid is required to receive the scholarship at UMCP.
+Submitting a Free Application for Federal Student Aid is required to receive the scholarship at UMCP.

 When will recruitment for the Hillman Entrepreneurs Program begin?

-Recruitment for the Hillman Entrepreneurs Program will begin after May 1.
+Recruitment for the Hillman Entrepreneurs Program begins during the Spring semester.

 Who founded the Hillman Entrepreneurs Program?

-The impetus for the program came from David Hillman, founder and CEO of Southern Management Corporation.
+David Hillman, founder and CEO of Southern Management Corporation, founded the Hillman Entrepreneurs Program.
 Mr. Hillman, a life-long resident of this area, started his property management company in 1965.
 Today, with approximately 25,000 units in the Mid-Atlantic region, Southern Management is a leader in the field.
 The Hillman Entrepreneurs Program is a collaboration of the Hillman Family Foundation, Montgomery College, Prince George’s Community College and the University of Maryland, College Park.

 Who do I contact for more information?